Magestore/Bannerslider-Magento2/README.md

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/138040484@N02/23017808190/in/dateposted-public/" title="cache"><img src="https://farm1.staticflickr.com/638/23017808190_eb32649597_o.png" width="1246" height="450" alt="cache"></a>

+You also should run the Magento software in developer mode when you’re extending or customizing it.
+You can use this command line to show current mode :

+php bin/magento deploy:mode:show

+Use this command to change to developer mode :

+php bin/magento deploy:mode:set developer

 <h2>Step 3: Install and verify the installation</h2>
 You can download as "zip" file and unzip Banner Slider extension or clone this repository by the following commands: